Hoit-23o2/WaferDetector/README.md

 Naive Wafer Detector is able to handle the case where two wafers are crossed.
 However, it is fragile when there are multiple ``horizontal'' and ``vertical'' wafers in the image since Naive Wafer Detector is primarily designed to detect the longest line in the image.
 We further design a detection algorithm as below.

+## Point-based LineThrough Wafer Detector

+The key idea of Point-based LineThrough Wafer Detector is to carefully determine the wafer sawing line based on the border points, enabling the more precise and robust detection of wafers sawing line.
+The challenges here are that the border points are noisy.
+To address the challenges, we introduce a clean-area based algorithm, as described below.

+## Experimental Results

+1. Naive Wafer Detector Result
+    - Present the result

+2. Point-based LineThrough Wafer Detector Result (Optimal)
+    - Present the result

+3. Comparison
+    - Subtraction
+    - Present the result

+## Discussion

+    - Performance

+    - Robustness

+## Conclusion